Graphene lens

 A graphene lens is an optical refraction device.
 Graphene's unique 2-D honeycomb contributes to its unique optical properties.

 Graphene

 The honeycomb structure allows electrons to behave as massless quasiparticles known as Dirac fermions.
-Graphene's optical conductivity properties are thus unobstructed by any material parameters, as represented by equation 1, where e is the electron charge, h is Planck's constant and e^{2}/h represents the universal conductance.
+Graphene's optical conductivity properties are thus unobstructed by any material parameters (represented by Equation 1), where e is the electron charge, h is the Planck constant and e^{2}/h represents the universal conductance.